segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 Analytics.js 2.0 reduces page load time and improves site performance.
 Its package size is **~70%** smaller than its predecessor, Analytics.js.

 > info ""
 > Many factors impact page load time, including network conditions, hosting locations, and page weight.
-Each customer integration will vary based on the number of device-mode destinations that are enabled for each source.
+Page weight for each customer integration varies based on the number of device-mode destinations that are enabled for each source.
 The more device-mode destinations that are enabled, the more data gets added to the library, which will impact the weight of the library.

 ### Developer experience